What is a Shot Glass? Types, Sizes & Uses Explained

 shot-glass-sizes-measurements-infographic

-In the U.S., the standard shot size is 1.5 ounces (44 milliliters).
-However, this can vary depending on the country:
+In the United States, a standard shot is typically 1.5 ounces (44 mL), though this can vary depending on the country and the bar’s house pour policy.

 Common Types of Shot Glasses